hashicorp/terraform-provider-aws/website/docs/r/spot_fleet_request.html.markdown

   important to your application workload, such as vCPUs, memory, or I/O.
 * `target_capacity_unit_type` - (Optional) The unit for the target capacity.
 This can only be done with `instance_requirements` defined
 * `allocation_strategy` - Indicates how to allocate the target capacity across the Spot pools specified by the Spot fleet request.
-The default is `lowestPrice`.
+Valid values: `lowestPrice`, `diversified`, `capacityOptimized`, `capacityOptimizedPrioritized`, and `priceCapacityOptimized`.
+The default is
+  `lowestPrice`.
 * `instance_pools_to_use_count` - (Optional; Default: 1)
   The number of Spot pools across which to allocate your target Spot capacity.